3digitdev/nightshiftdice/README.md

 ## Running the Bot

-Running the bot requires that you have a Discord API Token to provide.
+Running the bot requires several environment variables:

+- `DISCORD_TOKEN`:  The Discord Bot Token for your bot
+- `GPT_ORG`:  The organization ID for your OpenAI API Account
+- `GPT_KEY`:  The API Key for your OpenAI API Account

-This token must be supplied via env variable `DISCORD_TOKEN` (the bot will throw an error without it)
+The bot will throw an error if any of these have not been supplied.

 ### Locally